-2024-25 Special Variation and Minimum Rate Applications
+2026-27 Special Variation and Minimum Rate Increase Applications

-Local councils seeking a special variation to general income above the rate peg amount, or to increase minimum rate levels above the statutory limit, are required to submit applications to IPART for review and assessment.
+Local councils seeking a special variation to general income above the rate peg amount, or to increase minimum rate levels above the statutory limit, are required to submit applications to IPART for assessment.

 Councils should contact IPART to discuss their application as early as possible in the process.